-- Stage 1: Topic Candidate submits a brief statement to his/her PSA suggesting a topic for his/her Experience Based Analysis together with a working title. - Stage 2: Synopsis Candidate submits a synopsis/outline to his/her PSA indicating the form and scope of the proposed Experience Based Analysis and confirming its title. - Stage 3: Completed Experience Based Analysis reports submitted to APEAS by the date required.
+- Stage 1: Topic Candidate submits a brief statement to their PSA suggesting a topic for their Experience Based Analysis together with a working title. - Stage 2: Synopsis Candidate submits a synopsis/outline to their PSA indicating the form and scope of the proposed Experience Based Analysis and confirming its title. - Stage 3: Completed Experience Based Analysis reports submitted to APEAS by the date required.